Extending email security using S/MIME

 Users can store recipients' S/MIME certificates on their devices.
 Users can store their private keys on their devices or a smart card.

 You enable S/MIME for users in an email profile.
-You can force
+You cannot force

-Androiddevice users.
+Androiddevice users to use S/MIME.
 When S/MIME use is optional, a user can enable S/MIME on the device and specify whether to encrypt, sign, or encrypt and sign email messages.